vivardhan/podcast-gpt/README.md

 deactivate
 ```

-#### 2.2.3 Resolving OpenAI API Key or qdrant API Key Errors:
+#### 2.2.3 Resolving OpenAI/qdrant/AssemblyAI API Key Errors:
-You may run into issues if python cannot find your OpenAI credentials or qdrant credentials in the environment variables.
-Rerun steps 3 and 4 from section 1.1.5.2 or 1.1.5.3 to resolve this.
+You may run into issues if python cannot find your OpenAI/qdrant/AssemblyAI credentials in the environment variables.
+Rerun steps 2 and 3 from sections 2.1.5.2/2.1.5.3/2.1.5.4 to resolve this.

 #### Resolving dependency errors
 If you get python import errors, use the following steps to resolve the error: